 High quality and state-of-the-art technology impressed the German natural cosmetics manufacturer.

 High demand for natural cosmetics has increased production quantities at Laverana, a medium-sized company from the Hannover region, Germany.
-That’s why the company turned to Schubert to automate the previously manual packaging process for its lavera brand of powder, blusher and eyeshadow.
+That’s why the company turned to Schubert to automate the previously manual packaging process for its lavera brand of powder, blusher and eyeshadow with a pick and place machine.
 This is the third time the company has opted for packaging technology from Crailsheim.

-The system opens the boxes supplied and, depending on the order, places from one to four cosmetic palettes into different formations.
+The pick and place machine opens the boxes supplied and, depending on the order, places from one to four cosmetic palettes into different formations.
 Before closing, the filled boxes pass through another height check, where a 3D scanner checks that all the palettes have been placed correctly inside the notched locations and are not sticking up out of the box.

-- Filling mono, duo and quattro boxes on one machine
+- Filling mono, duo and quattro boxes on one a pick and place machine

 - Quick format conversion